-- 1. Based on the above authority the Library Board of Rhode Island last adopted LORI Standards in 2015. - 2.
-The Library Board of Rhode Island and Chief of Library Services now propose to revise the LORI Standards to be consistent with current practices and national standards for resource sharing. - 3.
-To become and remain a member of LORI, a library must meet all of the Library of Rhode Island Standards and Regulations. - 4.
-Rhode Island libraries must be members of the LORI in good standing in order to be eligible for OLIS-LORI Delivery and other resource sharing services supported by OLIS.
+1. Based on the above authority the Library Board of Rhode Island last adopted LORI Standards in 20032015.

+2. The Library Board of Rhode Island and Chief of Library Services now propose to develop a new set of revise the LORI Standards that is to be consistent with current practices and national standards for resource sharing.

+3. To become and remain a member of LORI, a library must meet all of the Library of Rhode Island Standards and Regulations.

+4. Rhode Island libraries must be members of the LORI in good standing in order to be eligible for OLIS-LORI Delivery and other resource sharing services supported by OLIS.